sorayabenson/lab02-guessing-game/README.md

         //add ids

-    - Initialized state (global lets) pick the random number the user needs to guess
+    - Initialized state (global lets)
+        //pick the random number the user needs to guess

-        Math.ceil(Math.random() * 20)
+           // Math.ceil(Math.random() * 20)

-        guesses remaining, start at 4
+        //guesses remaining, start at 4

+    - addEventListener to the submit button
+        //click should submit their answer
+        remaining guesses decrease by 1 (--)
+        //store guess in a variable (`Number(someInput.value)`)
+        compare user guess with random number
+        update view
-    - addEventListener to the submit button click should submit their answer remaining guesses decrease by 1 (--) store guess in a variable (`Number(someInput.value)`) compare user guess with random number update view if guess is < n display 'too high' in results span
+            if guess is < n display 'too high' in results span